Residential Rental Occupancy Code (RROC)

 - Sinks, bathtubs and showers must have an adequate supply of hot and cold water.
-Sinks, bathtubs and showers, and water closets must be maintained in good working condition, and be properly connected to an approved water/sewer system.
+Sinks, bathtubs and showers, and water closets must be maintained and in good working condition, and be properly connected to an approved water/sewer system.
 Bathrooms must either have a window or a functioning ventilation system.

-- Mechanical systems must be structurally sound, in good working condition, and installed in accordance with applicable City codes.
+- Mechanical systems must be structurally sound, in good working condition and installed in accordance with applicable City codes.

 - Locks are required on all exterior doors.

 - All electrical components shall be properly installed, maintained in good and safe working condition.

 - Foundation, roof, floor, walls, doors, skylights and windows must be safe and able to support normal loads, weather tight, watertight and in good working condition.

 - Wood surfaces must be protected against decay.